 Filing tax report is required whether or not you worked in the U.S., earned income in the U.S. or received a scholarship.
 The good news is that if you earned income in the U.S., you may be eligible for a tax refund if you overpaid or a complete reimbursement based on tax treaties.
-Filing taxes can be very time-consuming and difficult at times, so International Student Services will assist you to file your taxes.
-If you were present in the U.S. even by one day but never made an income in the U.S. you need to complete the form 8843 and mail to IRS on or before April 15th 2015.
-If you were in the U.S. in 2014 and made an income in the U.S. (even by $1) then you need to complete both the forms 8843 and 1040NR EZ and mail both the forms together to the IRS address listed below.
-Remember to make copies of all your documents before mail them out.
-If you have been in the U.S. (consecutive years without a break) for more than 5 years (2014 is your 6th year) then you are considered as a "resident" for tax purposes only and is able to file taxes with local tax specialists like HR Block, Turbo tax.
+Filing taxes can be very time-consuming and difficult at times, International Student Services will assist you to file your taxes.
+If you were present in the U.S. even by one day but never made an income in the U.S. you need to complete the form 8843 and mail to IRS on or before April 15th.
+If you were in the U.S. a year prior and made an income in the U.S. (even by $1) then you need to complete both the forms 8843 and 1040NR EZ and mail both the forms together to the IRS address listed below.
+Remember to make copies of all your documents before you mail them out.
+If you have been in the U.S. (consecutive years without a break) for more than 5 years (and this is your 6th year) then you are considered as a "resident" for tax purposes only and is able to file taxes with local tax specialists like HR Block, Turbo tax.

 Mail the forms to:Department of the TreasuryInternal Revenue Services CenterAustin, TX 73301-0215 USA